defold/defold/README.md

 * APP_CMD_TERM_WINDOW might do Context destruction before _glfwPlatformTerminate, depending on which happens first
 * _glfwPlatformTerminate pumps the LC commands until the Context has been destroyed

+### Pulling APKs from device

+E.g. when an APK produces a crash, backing it up is always a good idea before you attempt to fix it.

+# Determine package name:
+  adb shell pm list packages
+# Get the path on device:
+  adb shell pm path <package-name>
+# Pull the APK to local disk
+  adb pull <package-path>

 OpenGL and jogl
 ---------------